cose-wg/CBOR-certificates/draft-raza-ace-cbor-certificates.md

 The CBOR certificates are compatible with the existing X.509 standard, enabling the use of profiled and compressed X.509 certificates without modifications in the existing X.509 standard.

+Note: This draft has been merged into draft-mattsson-cose-cbor-cert-compress-01 and will not be updated more

 --- middle

 # Introduction  {#intro}